-- (e) a list of any follow-up actions to take, including timelines. - (3) Provide session attendees, including the eligible recipient, with an opportunity to provide feedback regarding the effectiveness of the session. - E. Living supports: Living supports are provided in the individual's own home or in the community and may not be provided in residential facilities or agency owned homes. - (1) Homemaker direct support services: Homemaker direct support services are provided on an episodic or continuing basis to assist an eligible recipient 21 years and older with activities of daily living, performance of general household tasks, and enable the eligible recipient to accomplish tasks he or she would normally do for himself or herself if he or she did not have a disability.
+Provide session attendees, including the eligible recipient, with an opportunity to provide (3) feedback regarding the effectiveness of the session.

+E. Living supports: Living supports are provided in the individual's own home or in the community and may not be provided in residential facilities or agency owned homes.

+(1) Homemaker direct support services: Homemaker direct support services are provided on an episodic or continuing basis to assist an eligible recipient 21 years and older with activities of daily living, performance of general household tasks, and enable the eligible recipient to accomplish tasks he or she would normally do for himself or herself if he or she did not have a disability.
 Homemaker direct support services are provided in the eligible recipient's own home and in the community, depending on the eligible recipient's needs.
 The eligible recipient identifies the homemaker direct support worker's training needs, and, if the eligible recipient is unable to do the training for him or herself, the eligible recipient arranges for the needed training.
 Services are not intended to replace supports available from a primary caregiver.
-Personal care services are covered under the medicaid state plan as enhanced early and periodic screening, diagnostic and treatment (EPSDT) benefits for mi via eligible recipients under 21 years of age and are not to be included in an eligible recipient's AAB. - (2) Home health aide services: Home health aide services provide total care or assist an eligible recipient 21 years and older in all activities of daily living.
+Personal care services are covered under the medicaid state plan as enhanced early and periodic screening, diagnostic and treatment (EPSDT) benefits for mi via eligible recipients under 21 years of age and are not to be included in an eligible recipient's AAB.

+Home health aide services: Home health aide services provide total care or assist an (2)eligible recipient 21 years and older in all activities of daily living.
 Home health aide services assist the eligible recipient in a manner that will promote an improved quality of life and a safe environment for the eligible recipient.
 Home health aide services can be provided in the eligible recipient's own home and outside the eligible recipient's home.
+[The medicaid state plan home health aide services are intermittent and are provided primarily on a shortterm basis.
+Mi via home health aide services are hourly services for eligible recipients who need this service on a more long term basis.]
 Home health aide services under the waiver differ in nature, scope, supervisory arrangements, or provider type from home health aide services in the state plan.
 Home health aide services under the waiver provide total care or assistance to a recipient in all activities of daily living in a manner that will promote an improved quality of life and a safe environment to support the recipient's independence and health needs in the home and in the community.
-Home health aide services can be provided on a long-term basis for the recipient's habilitative supports whereas, state plan home health aide services address acute conditions; the purpose of which is curative and restorative, with the goal of assisting the recipient to return to an optimum level of functioning and to facilitate timely discharge of the recipient to self-care or to care by his or her family.
+Home health aide services can be provided on a long-term basis for the recipient's habilitative supports whereas, state plan home health aide services address acute conditions; the purpose of which is curative and restorative, with the goal of assisting the recipient to return to an optimum level of functioning and to facilitate timely discharge of the recipient to self-care or to care by his/her family.
 Home health aide services are not duplicative of homemaker services.
 Home health aides may provide basic non-invasive nursing assistant skills within the scope of their practice.
 Homemakers do not have this ability to perform such tasks.
 Home health aides are supervised by a RN.
 Supervision must occur at least once every 60 calendar days in the eligible recipient's home and be in accordance with the New Mexico Nurse Practice Act, Section 61-3-4 et seq.
 NMSA 1978.